Birds Eating Poison Oak Berries

 When I returned the next morning, I didn’t find any yellow-rumped warblers at the poison oak patch, but many other birds were feasting on them, to my surprise.
 I quietly stood on the trail for about 45 minutes and watched as they came and went.
 Here’s is the list of birds I saw eating them: Spotted Towhee, Golden-crowned sparrow, Black-capped Chickadee, Northern Flicker, Downy Woodpecker, Hermit Thrush, Dark-eyed Junco, Bushtit, Song Sparrow, and the Yellow-rumped Warbler from the day before.
 Some American Robins popped out of the thicket from on the ground and I imagine they were eating them too although I didn’t directly see them.

 There is so much poison oak at the arboretum and I am not always enthusiastic about its abundance.
 So I am happy to see that it is an important food source for birds in the fall.
+I also realize that poison oak is easily spread by all of these birds eating the berries and distributing the seeds in their guano.
 Happy birding!

 Brown Creeper Nest